This is a detailed guide about the technical requirements to set up your White-Label platform.

 listen 443 ssl;

-server_name your-social-media-platform.custom-domain.com; # replace this with your domain
+server_name your-social-media-platform.custom-domain.com; # Replace this with your domain

 ssl_certificate /path/to/your/fullchain.pem;